 Enzymes Definition and Activation Energy

-Enzymes are biological catalyst which speed up a chemical reaction without after itself, the term enzyme was first of all used by German scientist Wilhelm Kuhne in 1878.
+Enzymes are biological catalysts that speed up a chemical reaction without after itself, the term enzyme was first of all used by German scientist Wilhelm Kuhne in 1878.

-The sum of all biochemical reactions going on within a living organism is called metabolism Or The set of biochemical reactions that occur in living organisms in order to maintain life is called metabolism, that terms metabolism is derived from Greek word meaning '' Change the concept of metabolism use of all given by Lbn-e-Natees who stated that the body and its parts always undergoing change, there are two types of metabolism.
+The sum of all biochemical reactions going on within a living organism is called metabolism The set of biochemical reactions that occur in living organisms to maintain life is called metabolism, the term metabolism is derived from the Greek word meaning '' Change the concept of metabolism use of all given by Lbn-e-Natees who stated that the body and its parts always undergoing change, there are two types of metabolism.
 Catabolism and Anabolism.

 Types of metabolism